Huntsville man accused of trying to kill Lowell police officer after crashing into his car

-BENTONVILLE -- A Huntsville man is accused of attempting to kill a Lowell police officer.
+BENTONVILLE -- A Huntsville man has been arrested and accused of attempting to kill a Lowell police officer.

 Jerry Henington, 37, was arrested Wednesday in connection with attempted first-degree murder, battery of a law enforcement officer, unauthorized use of another person's property to facilitate certain crimes, possession of a controlled substance, criminal mischief and driving while intoxicated fifth offense, all felonies.
 Henington is facing misdemeanor charges of resisting arrest, reckless driving, requirements in accidents involving death or injuries, and speeding in excess of 15 mph over the speed limit.